zephyrproject-rtos/zephyr/samples/subsys/edac/README.rst

 Building and Running
 ********************

+This sample can be found under :zephyr_file:`samples/subsys/edac` in the Zephyr tree.
-This project can be built and executed on as following example for the :ref:`intel_ehl_crb` board:
+The sample can be built as follows for the :ref:`intel_ehl_crb` board:

 .. zephyr-app-commands::
    :zephyr-app: samples/subsys/edac
    :host-os: unix
    :board: intel_ehl_crb
-   :goals: run
+   :goals: build
    :compact:

+The Zephyr image that's created can be run on the :ref:`intel_ehl_crb` board as per the instructions in the board documentation.
+Check out the :ref:`intel_ehl_crb` for details.

 Sample output
 *************